psolymos/opticut/README.md

 # opticut: Likelihood Based Optimal Partitioning for Indicator Species Analysis

-Likelihood based optimal partitioning for indicator species analysis.
+Likelihood based optimal partitioning for indicator species analysis and more.
 Finding the best binary partition for each species based on model selection, possibly controlling for modifying/confounding variables as described in Kemencei et al. (2014).